Devex

-Devex runs a “Bloomberg-style” online community with job listings, networking, and international development news.
-The organization's website serves as a clearing-house of business and recruiting information that allows interested parties to come together in service of thousands of foreign assistance projects worldwide.
-Devex has more than 800,000 registered members within the international development community - including development organizations, donor agencies, suppliers, and aid workers - the company claims more than 1 million active users.

-Devex's President and Editor-in-Chief, Raj Kumar, began the organization in 2000 as a student project at Harvard’s Kennedy School of Government.
+History

+Raj Kumar founded Devex in 2000 while working towards a master's degree at Harvard's Kennedy School of Government, after developing the digital financial newsletter Smartportfolio.com with four of his friends and selling the company to TheStreet.com.
 Kumar’s goal was to lower the administrative costs of donor agencies so they could devote a greater share of resources to foreign-assistance projects themselves.

-History

-Raj Kumar founded Devex when he was working towards a master's degree at Harvard's Kennedy School of Government, after developing the digital financial newsletter Smartportfolio.com with four of his friends and selling the company to TheStreet.com.

 Devex expanded its media arm in 2008, hiring dozens of reporters and employing freelancers worldwide.
 Devex produces a daily newswire covering global development news, emerging trends and issues within the development sector, and commentary and analysis from leading voices in global development.

-In 2008, Devex launched the Devex Forum, an annual two-day conference that brings together the world's largest international organizations.
-This includes government donor agencies, NGOs, and international corporations to exchange expertise, including case studies and best practices.
-The forums are held annually in East Asia, East Africa, and Washington, DC.
+In 2008, Devex launched the Devex Forum, an annual two-day conference that brings together the world's largest international organizations to exchange information and expertise.
+This includes government donor agencies, NGOs, and international corporations.
+The forums are held annually in East Asia, East Africa and Washington DC.

-In 2013, USAID and Devex launched Devex Impact, a collaborative effort that brings together USAID's leadership and expertise in building public-private partnerships for development with Devex's unique capabilities and reach as the world's largest development network that connects over 500,000 professionals and thousands of donors, companies, and NGOs.
-Devex Impact provides the latest partnership information, news and tools available to companies, donors, recipient governments, implementers, NGOs, and professionals working at fields intersecting business and global development.
+In 2013, USAID and Devex together launched Devex Impact.
+Devex Impact provides the latest partnership information, news, and tools available to companies, donors, recipient governments, implementers, NGOs, and professionals working at fields intersecting business and global development.

 In 2016, Devex released the #PowerwithPurpose list that included five women who influence the world.
-The list included Ngozi Okonjo-Iweala, Nigeria's former finance minister.
+One of the women mentioned in the list is Ngozi Okonjo-Iweala, Nigeria's former finance minister.
 That same year, Devex and Foreign Affairs and the U.N.
-Foundation again partnered to host a White House Correspondents' Dinner event, Global Beat 2016, and Celebrating International Journalism.
+Foundation again partnered to host a White House Correspondents' Dinner event, Global Beat 2016 and Celebrating International Journalism.